Department of Labor and Employment (Philippines)

 The Department of Labor and Employment (DOLE; Kagawaran ng Paggawa at Empleo) is the executive department of the Philippine government responsible for formulating policies, implementing programs and services, and serving as the policy-coordinating arm of the executive branch in the field of labor and employment.
 It is tasked with the enforcement of the provisions of the Labor Code.

 History

 American colonial period

 Beginning as a bureau in 1908, the Department of Labor and Employment (DOLE) was founded on December 8, 1933, by virtue of Act No. 4121 of the Philippine Legislature.
 During the Great Depression, the labor department experienced challenges, particularly peasant violence throughout Central Luzon.
 The first labor secretary, Ramon Torres, proved to be unpopular among sugar workers due to him being a sugar hacendero himself.
 President Manuel L. Quezon then replaced Torres with Jose Avelino, who was a staunch anti-communist.
 Ineffective to handle the continued violence, Avelino was replaced with Leon Guinto as its third labor secretary.
-Unlike Avelino, Guinto suggested social reforms to the president, albeit, creating a program dubbed "Quezonian communism".
+Unlike his predecessors, Guinto suggested social reforms to the president, albeit, creating a program dubbed "Quezonian communism".
 He thought that this would counter communism in the Philippines.